 Did you know that your company’s reputation rides on your online presence?
 With traditional marketing out of the picture, social media should be your next focus to optimise your business’s presence in a highly competitive market.
 Social media also allows you to be creative when it comes to attracting new customers and building the loyalty of existing customers.
 But before you get started with social media, you need to first understand social media demographics because the social media landscape is continually changing.
-With more networks to marketers than ever before, you need to allocate your resources wisely to reap the best results for your business.
+With more networks available to marketers than ever before, you need to allocate your resources wisely to reap the best results for your business.

-Why does demographic matter?
+Why do demographics matter?

-We all know that social media and emails go hand-in-hand when it comes to digital marketing.
-Sometimes it makes more sense to utilise email and sometimes social media seems like the way to go.
-The thing is, there is no one true solution.
 You must always research to see what works best to attract more clients.
 And in the case of social media, you should know that different demographics use social media differently.
 At what time should you get your post out or how should you design your social media visuals?
 They all depend on the demographic you are speaking to.

-Demographic on Facebook:
+Demographics on Facebook:

-Demographic on Instagram:
+Demographics on Instagram:

-Instagram’s steadfast presence and ever-growing database make it the second most used app after Facebook.
+Instagram’s steadfast presence and ever-growing database make it the second-most used app after Facebook.
 In fact, the company remained independent until it was acquired by Facebook for $1 billion in 2012.
 The union between both apps offers a variety of cross-promotional opportunities for brands.
 On a global scale, most users on Instagram are primarily the millennials and Gen Zs.

-Demographic on Twitter:
+Demographics on Twitter:

 Have a specific topic you’d like us to cover?
 Let us know!